 A positive attitude about yourself goes a long way when it comes to building self-esteem in kids

-How many times have you looked in the mirror and frowned at the outfit you’re wearing, or thought twice about eating dessert because it’s a “bad food“?
+How many times have you looked in the mirror and frowned at the outfit you’re wearing, or thought twice about eating dessert because it’s a “bad food” (even though it’s not)?
 Definitely a few, because you’re human, after all.
 But it’s important to take stock of the things you say when the kids are around and do your best to present yourself as a strong, confident parent.

 1. I look nice today.
-Say it when you’re tired, say it when you feel a cold coming on, say it even if you didn’t shower today.
+Say it when you’re tired, say it when you feel a cold coming on, say it even if you haven’t showered in a few days.
 Little ones learn by example; if they hear you speaking positively about yourself, it becomes second nature to do the same.
 Projecting self-confidence shows worthiness—despite the negative messaging that bombards us daily.

 2. That was challenging, and I’m going to try again.
 Showing you are okay with failure helps kids develop the tools necessary for dealing with disappointment.
 It might be handy to have a list of people who failed before finding success on hand: think Albert Einstein, Michael Jordan, and Oprah.